jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 ## Change Application Configuration

 Next, let's change some configuration using the CLI.
 Our example app is built to read configuration from the environment.
-By using `drycc config:set` we can change how the application behaves:
+By using `drycc config set` we can change how the application behaves:

 ```
-$ drycc config:set POWERED_BY="Container Images + Kubernetes" -a proper-barbecue
+$ drycc config set POWERED_BY="Container Images + Kubernetes" -a proper-barbecue
 Creating config... done
 ```